 Liz is the founder of #WomanlyWoman an online magazine for THE LADIES.
 She is funny.
 She is serious. ن She is not seriously funny.
-Liz is a future wife, cancer survivor, stigma fighter, 30-something in Cincinnati, OH.
+Liz is a hot mess in the midwest.
 She also contributes to Huffington Post and a few other sites. †o God be the glory.

 Showing recent 3 posts (See all posts by Elizabeth Barnett)